Windermere, Cumbria (town): History

-Etymology
+Toponymy

 The word "Windermere" is thought to translate as "Winand or Vinand's lake".
 The specific has usually been identified with an Old Swedish personal name Vinandr.
 The other possibility is for a Continental Germanic name Wīnand.

 The second element is Old English 'mere', meaning 'lake' or 'pool'.

 There is a reference to "Wynandermer" in 1396.

 Governance

 Windermere was from 1894 to 1974 governed by an urban district council which in 1905 absorbed the former Bowness-on-Windermere UDC although Bowness remained a separate civil parish until 1974.
 Windermere UDC had slight boundary changes in 1934 and was abolished by the Local Government Act 1972 replacing it with South Lakeland District Council.
-The Windermere coat of arms was commissioned in 1968 and designed by local schoolgirl, Sheila West.
+At the 1961 census (one of the last before the merger of the parish of Bowness on Windermere), Windermere had a population of 6562.
+On 29 July 2020 the merged parish was renamed from "Windermere" to "Windermere and Bowness".
+In 2023 South Lakeland was abolished and merged into Westmorland and Furness unitary authority area.